top of page

 With its snowy white plumage, brilliant red undertail, and piercing call, the Red-vented Cockatoo (Cacatua haematuropygia), also known as the Philippine Cockatoo or Katala, is one of the country’s most striking birds—and one of its most endangered.
 Once widespread across the Philippine archipelago, this small parrot has seen its population plummet due to habitat destruction, illegal poaching, and human conflict.

-Today, fewer than 750 mature individuals remain in the wild, confined to fragmented habitats in Palawan, the Sulu Archipelago, and a few islands in the Visayas and Luzon.
+Today, only a sizeable population remains in Palawan, with remnant populations occurring on the Sulu Archipelago, Polillo Islands, and several other scattered islands in the Visayas and Luzon.
 But the Red-vented Cockatoo is more than just a bird on the brink.
-It is a symbol of the Philippines' rich biodiversity, an indicator of forest health, and a reminder of what’s at stake in the fight to preserve our natural heritage.
+It is a symbol of the Philippines' rich biodiversity, an indicator of forest health in riverine or coastal areas, and a reminder of what's at stake in the fight to preserve our natural heritage.

-This blog explores the Katala’s unique traits, its shrinking habitat, the threats it faces, and the community-led conservation efforts offering hope.
-You’ll also discover how you can take part in protecting this critically endangered species—because the survival of the Red-vented Cockatoo is a story not just of loss, but of resilience and recovery.
+This blog explores the Katala's unique traits, its shrinking habitat including coastal habitats and mangroves threatened by mangrove destruction, the threats it faces such as the cage bird trade and illegal wildlife trade, and the community-led Philippine Cockatoo Conservation Program offering hope.
+You'll also discover how rescued hand raised birds and international captive breeding programs contribute to recovery, and how you can take part in protecting this threatened species—because the survival of the Red-vented Cockatoo is a story not just of loss, but of resilience and recovery.

 What Makes the Philippine Cockatoo Unique

 Their diet is as diverse as their personality.
-They feed on seeds, fruits, flowers, and nectar, but they are also known to raid rice fields and corn crops—one reason they are sometimes viewed as pests by farmers.
-However, this foraging behavior plays a vital ecological role: seed dispersal, which helps regenerate forest ecosystems.
+They eat fruit, eat rice, seeds, flowers, nectar, and also raid rice fields and corn crops in agricultural fields—one reason they are sometimes viewed as pests by farmers.
+However, this foraging behavior plays a vital ecological role in seed dispersal, helping regenerate forest ecosystems.

-Beyond their ecological role, the Katala has cultural significance in some indigenous communities and is an iconic representative of the country’s increasingly fragile lowland forests.
+Beyond their ecological role, the Katala holds cultural significance in some indigenous communities and is an iconic representative of the country’s increasingly fragile lowland habitats and secondary forests.
 Its presence is a sign of a healthy environment—and its disappearance a warning that something is deeply wrong.

 Habitat and Natural Range